Donny Hathaway: Influence

+Elton John’s music was heavily influenced by Hathaway.
 According to Allison Keyes from NPR, Hathaway's solo recordings are "part of the foundation of American soul music" and have "influenced performers from R&B singers Alicia Keys & Aaliyah to rapper Common to singer-guitarist George Benson".
 He was named the 49th-greatest singer of all time in a 2010 list published by Rolling Stone.
 Justin Timberlake called him "the best singer of all time."
 Raúl Midón said that Hathaway is "the strongest soul singer that ever existed" and compares his vocal technique to a classical vocalist.
 "When Donny sings any song, he owns it," Stevie Wonder was quoted by David Ritz as saying.
-Amy Winehouse called Hathaway her favorite artist of all time.
+Amy Winehouse called Hathaway her favorite artist of all time and refers to "Mr Hathaway" in her song Rehab.
+The Korean indie pop group Hathaw9y named themselves in honor of him.
 Rock critic Robert Christgau described Hathaway as "a synthesizer of limitless cultural aspiration" who "conveyed a sense of roots" and was never content with "the classbound pop fantasies of Ashford & Simpson", but mused that "the idealistic credulousness of a project that incorporated pop, jazz, a little blues, lots of gospel, and the conservatory into an all-over black style is linked to the floridity that mars much of his work."